dojo/framework/src/widget-core/README.md

 ### Dojo Widget Components

-A selection of core reusable widgets are provided for convenience that are fully accessible and internationalizable.
+A selection of core reusable widgets are provided for convenience that are fully accessible and open to internationalization.

 // TODO - list core components here.